syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/DockedGroup/How-to-Access-the-Collection-of-Dock-Enabled-Controls.md

 ---
 layout: post
-title: How to Access the Collection of Dock-Enabled Controls?
+title: How to Access the Collection of Dock-Enabled Controls? | WindowsForms | Syncfusion
 description: How to Access the Collection of Dock-Enabled Controls?
 platform: WindowsForms
 control: DockingManager